speced/bikeshed/README.md

 **Construct.normalName**

-For methods, contains the normalized method name, otherwise the name of the construct.
+For 'method' Constructs, contains the normalized method name, otherwise the name of the construct.

 **Construct.parent**